 Meta's Threads.net, Twitter's competitor, released outside the European Union.
-“Soon” (within a few months) it is preparing to work with other federated social media services (Fediverse) such as , which creates fears and reactions.
+It is “soon” (within a few months) to work with other federated social media services (Fediverse) like Mastodon, which is creating fears and backlash.

 On the bright side, if social media including Threads comes together in the coming months, they say we could have a real competitive environment.
 (Why Mark Elliot Zuckerberg Will Allow Healthy Competition….)

 Joining the social media federation or Fediverse can mean many things.
-For example, at a basic level, a threads.net user would be able to follow and reply to @iguru@geekdom..
+For example, at a basic level, a threads.net user will be able to follow and reply to @[email protected].
 The same should apply to Tumblr or Flickr users when they join Fediverse.

 Being able to join Mastodon or Tumblr and chat with Threads.net users already sounds like a pretty big improvement on the current situation.